CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

 1. Now, click on **Next** from the lower right corner to move on to the next page.

-This hands-on lab demonstrates how GitHub Copilot and GitHub Codespaces enhance efficiency through real-time code suggestions and consistent cloud environments.
+This hands-on lab demonstrates how GitHub Copilot and GitHub Codespaces enhance development through real-time code suggestions and consistent cloud environments.

 ## Happy Learning!!